ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

     -   topRight - ![Top Right Quadrant](./Resources/top_right.png)
     -   bottomRight - ![Bottom Right Quadrant](./Resources/bottom_right.png)
     -   `orientation` - represent the orientation of the notch on the wafer map outline (only visual).
 As only four static orientations are possible, it can be represented by an Enum with the following values: top, bottom, left, right.
+    -   `originX` - represents the origin coordinates for the X axis of the dies grid for rendering the wafer map.
+Leaving the value `undefined` will set the value to the minimum X corner value of the bounding box of the dies coordinates.
-    -   `origin` - represents the origin coordinates of the dies grid for rendering the wafer map.
-Leaving the value `undefined` will set the value to the minimum corner of the bounding box of the dies coordinates.
-It will be an object of the type `PointCoordinates` with the following attributes:
+    -   `originY` - represents the origin coordinates for the X axis of the dies grid for rendering the wafer map.
+Leaving the value `undefined` will set the value to the minimum X corner value of the bounding box of the dies coordinates.
-        -   x: number
-        -   y: number
     -   `numberOfRows` - represents the number of values on the Y axis.
 Leaving the value `undefined` will set the value to the difference between the maximum and the minimum Y values of the bounding box of the dies coordinates plus one.
     -   `numberOfColumns` - represents the number of values on the X axis.
 Leaving the value `undefined` will set the value to the difference between the maximum and the minimum X values of the bounding box of the dies coordinates plus one.
     -   `colorScale` - represents the color spectrum which shows the status of the dies on the wafer.\